michaelwest/michaelwest.github.io/posts/simplednd.md

 ## Spells
 - Spells are controlled by a combination of casting points and scrolls.
 - Each character has casting points which are depleted by casting and replenished by a long rest.
-Wizards begin with 3xINT points; Adventurers have 2xINT; others have 1xINT.
+Wizards begin with 3 x INT points; Adventurers have 2 x INT; others have 1 x INT.
 - To cast a spell, a character must also have the relevant spell scroll.
 Wizards start with 3 scrolls; Adventurers with 1.
 Other scrolls may be found while adventuring.
 - Each spell may be cast at different power levels which use different amounts of casting points.
 - DC for saves against spells is 10 + INT.